erdincka/catchx/README.md

 - "Preview" buttons for looking at the sample data at that specific tier,

-- "Code" buttons are used for checking the actual python code that runs that action,
+- "Code" buttons are used for checking the actual code that runs that action,

 - "Secondary" buttons (teal colored) are used for optional/alternative steps.

 In "live demo" mode, you would see the metrics and logs at the right and bottom of the page, respectively.

 Monitoring metric collection is not enabled by default to preserve resources and app responsiveness.
-Once enabled (using the "Monitor" switch), it will query the data every few seconds and update the UI with the latest values.
+Once enabled (using the "Monitor" switch), it will query the data every few seconds and update the metrics with the latest values.

+#### TIP: add `/mesh` to the end of the URL for interactive visual representation (story mode).